Krunch1e/Valorant-Agent-Locker/README.md

 # Valorant-Agent-Locker
-In this project I am trying to create a simple Agent Locker for a game called Valorant
+In this project I am trying to create a simple Agent Locker for a game called Valorant.